-Dental dysplasia: pseudo-odontoma (elodontoma) in rabbits
+Dental dysplasia: pseudo-odontoma (elodontoma) in

 Esther van Praag, Ph.D.

 the size, is appreciated and will aid in the continuing research of medical care

 Warning: this page may contain pictures that may be

 The growth of benign masses such as pseudo-odontoma is rarely observed in rabbits.
 It is a

 dysplastic disease in which odontogenic tissue - dental pulp, mesenchymal

 cells, enamel, dentin, and cementum - is constantly deposited around the root

 of maxillary incisors or cheek teeth.
 The dysplasia is generally